 More rare, letters to Princess Beatrice or Princess Eugenie should also be sent to Buckingham Palace.

-- Their Royal Hignesses The Prince of Wales and The Duchess of Cornwall
+- Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall

-- Their Royal Hignesses The Duke and Duchess of Cambridge
+- Their Royal Hignhesses The Duke and Duchess of Cambridge

 - His Royal Highness Prince Henry of Wales